Updated on September 24, 2018

-Save grid templates by right-clicking and saving as image.
-Then insert into PowerPoint or desired software for use.
+To use grids, click on grid to enlarge, then save as image file.
+Next, insert into PowerPoint or desired software for use.
 Remember to delete or hide grid before printing or creating a PDF.
 A video below walks through the steps of creating a letter size page in PowerPoint and how to insert the grids.

 Coolors.co (Color Schemes Generator)

 Tableau: Eye-Tracking Study (Study on how viewers read dashboards)

 Canva Design Elements and Principles (20 essential design guidelines)

 Noun Project (Icon repository, free and paid options)